slemarchand/liferay-gogo-scripts/README.md

 * and in case of failure, the return code is `1`.

-Furthermore, when an error occurs, the error message is printed to the standard output.
+Furthermore, when an error occurs, the error message is printed to the error output.

 ### Scripts